Andy Polo

-Andy Jorman Polo Andrade (born 29 September 1994), commonly known as La Joya (The Jewel), is a Peruvian professional footballer who plays as a right winger for Peruvian Liga 1 club Universitario de Deportes and the Peru national team.
+Andy Jorman Polo Andrade (born 29 September 1994), commonly known as La Joya (The Jewel), is a Peruvian professional footballer who plays as a right winger for Liga 1 club Universitario de Deportes and the Peru national team.

 Polo made his professional debut with Peruvian club Universitario in the 2011 season at the young age of 16.
 Polo built a name for himself with his rapid acceleration and scoring skills.
 Being able to play in any of the four attacking positions, in his first season he quickly became an asset in the attacking force of his team.
 As the team's top scorer, Polo helped the Universitario under-20 squad win the 2011 U-20 Copa Libertadores.

 Club career

 Universitario de Deportes

 Polo got his start in the youth ranks of Universitario de Deportes and was promoted to the first team in 2011 under manager José del Solar.
 He made his official debut in the Torneo Descentralizado on 23 April 2011, against Alianza Atletico in the ninth round of the 2011 Descentralizado season, at the age of 16.
-His debut match was played at home in the Monumental and finished 1–0 in favor of Universitario de Deportes.
+His debut match was played at home in the Monumental and finished 1–0 in favour of Universitario de Deportes.
 Polo played from the start and was later substituted for Raúl Ruidíaz in the 67th minute.
 In his second professional match, he scored his first senior career goal on 6 May 2011 in a league match at home against Cienciano del Cuzco.
 Polo scored the goal in the 8th minute of the match by controlling with his head a lobbed through ball from Pablo Vitti and finishing with a strong left-footed shot into the top-right corner of the net.

 In a very short time, he earned a spot in the starting eleven and played in the following league games.
 In round 15, Polo was on the scoresheet again in the 3–0 home win over Unión Comercio.
 Then, he made his Torneo Intermedio (now known as the Copa Inca) debut on 28 May 2011 in the First Round against Sport Ancash.
 With Universitario starting the match mainly with players from the reserves and already behind two goals, Polo entered the match in the 46th minute but could not help his side avoid the 3–2 elimination away to the Rosas Pampa Stadium in Huaraz.
 With the league in the mid season rest, Polo, aged 16 years, was selected by manager Javier Chirinos for the under-20 Universitario squad to participate in the first edition of the 2011 U-20 Copa Libertadores.
 He managed to score three goals in six games and finished as the team's top scorer.
 Polo went on to help his side win the very first U-20 Copa Libertadores alongside notable players such as Edison Flores and Willyan Mimbela.
 Chirinos included him in the starting eleven in all of the games including the final against Boca Juniors, which his side defeated 4–2 on penalties.